 For the French Kings, territories such as Normandy might have been largely autonomous, but they were still technically French.
 Suddenly, however, a Duchy that had been notionally part of France was now held by the Kingdom of England.
 This would quickly become intolerable.
 For the English monarchs, Normandy became inextricably linked with England.
 They saw the Duchy as their birthright.

-Before 1066 England and France had never gone to war.
-Indeed, in the 139 years since its unification England had never fought outside of the British Isles.
+Before 1066 England and France had never gone to war with each other.
+Indeed, in the 139 years since its unification, England had never fought outside of the British Isles.
+That was about to change.
 Between 1066 and 1485, England and France went to war on nine occasions, spending no less than 97 years in a state of conflict.
 Almost every Anglo-French war in the medieval period was fought over English territories in France.
 On two occasions France conquered Normandy.
 Twice an English King would reclaim it.

-Of course, the dynastic rivalry between England and France would endure for centuries after the last of William’s royal descendants was killed.
+Of course, the dynastic rivalry between England and France would endure for centuries after the last of William’s direct royal descendants were killed.
 While not always on opposite sides of a conflict, the two kingdoms would nonetheless shape Europe and the world as they fought for dominance.

 In all of these ways, the Battle of Hastings shaped history.